Influenza Statistics: What to Know About the Flu

 The bad thing about the flu is that you sometimes don’t know if you have the flu or the common cold because the symptoms are so similar.
-Some symptoms you may have an influenza virus include:
+Some symptoms that show you may have an influenza virus include:

-- Feeling feverish/chilled
+- Feeling feverish/chills

 - Sore throat

 - Runny or stuffy nose